tommy-iasia/StartMinimized/README.md

 It is annoying in server that consoles flash frequently because of Task Scheduler calling `cmd` periodically.

-You can only either run your batch in totally background or endure the console flashing.
+You can only either run your batch in background totally or endure the console flashing.

 ## Start Minimized

-Therefore, I should create a tiny program which starts programs with minimized Window style at the first place.
+Therefore, I would like to create a tiny program which starts programs with minimized Window style in the first place.

-Since programs are only minimized not hidden, I can check their healthness so easily.
+Since programs are only minimized not hidden, I can still read their console output easily.

 ## .NET 6